Repulsive Latent Score Distillation for Solving Inverse Problems: Experiments

-\paragraph{Baselines methods.} As we focus on methods that leverage large pre-trained model such as Stable diffusion, we compare with the recent PSLD~\cite{rout2024solving}, and RED-diff~\cite{mardani2023variational} defined in the latent space.
-For PSLD, we run the experiments using the setup from the paper's repository.
-For completeness, we include in the appendix a comparison with SOTA method in the pixel-domain, namely DPS~\cite{chung2022diffusion} and RED-diff~\cite{mardani2023variational}.
+\paragraph{Baselines methods.} As we focus on methods that leverage large pre-trained models such as Stable diffusion, we compare with the recent PSLD~\citep{rout2024solving} and Latent RED-Diff.
+For completeness, we also include a comparison with SoTA methods in the pixel-domain, namely DPS~\citep{chung2022diffusion} and RED-diff~\citep{mardani2023variational}.
+Details about the implementation of each method are in Appendix~\ref{app:implementation_details}.
+Given that pixel-based diffusion solvers generate images at $256\times 256$, we follow the strategy from~\citet{rout2024solving} and downsample the results generated by our sampler, which have a $512 \times 512$ resolution, to do a fair comparison.

-\subsubsection{Inpainting}
+\subsection{Inpainting}

-We focus on inpainting to demonstrate two key aspects of our method: 1) high-quality reconstruction and 2) increased diversity with the repulsion term.
-Inpainting, with its inherent ambiguity, is a suitable benchmark.
-Additional inverse problems are detailed in Appendix~\ref{app:inverse_problems_results}.
-Specifically, we consider a box hiding half of the faces; see figures in Appendix~\ref{app:results_half_face}.
-Results in Table~\ref{table:results_noiseless_images_halfface} show that RSD (with repulsion) achieves higher diversity than the case without repulsion, and slightly less than PSLD, while the non-repulsion case ($\gamma = 0$) outperforms the baselines in image quality for two metrics.
-This highlights RSD's ability to combine superior reconstruction with higher diversity, suggesting a \textit{mixed strategy where some particles interact and others do not}.
+Inpainting, with its inherent ambiguity, provides a suitable benchmark to showcase two key aspects of RLSD: 1) high-quality reconstruction and 2) enhanced diversity achieved through the repulsion term.
+Additional linear inverse problems such as super resolution and deblurring are detailed in Appendix~\ref{app:inverse_problems_results}.
+Specifically, we consider a box hiding half of the faces (see Fig.~\ref{fig:half_inp_woman} and Appendix~\ref{app:images_additional}).
+For the hyperparameters, we set $\lambda = 0.14$, $\tilde{\rho} = 0.075$, $l_{r_x} = 0.4$ and $l_{r_z} = 0.8$.
+Results in Table~\ref{table:results_noiseless_images_halfface} show that \emph{RLSD outperforms their baselines} in image quality (PSNR and FID); in particular, it outperforms PSLD, the other sampler at a resolution of $512 \times 512$.
+Moreover, it demonstrates that our method can trade-off diversity for quality by modifying the weight $\gamma$: while RLSD ($\gamma = 50$) achieves higher diversity than NonRepuls-RLSD, the later achieves better performance.

+This highlights RLSD's ability to combine superior reconstruction with higher diversity, suggesting a \textit{mixed strategy where some particles interact and others do not}.
+Indeed, this strategy (Hybrid-RLSD), where three particles interact and one particle is propagated independently of the ensemble, combines the best of both worlds, achieving the best balance between quality and diversity.

+\paragraph{Diversity-quality trade off.} Fig.~\ref{fig:half_inp_woman} showcases the diversity-quality trade-off.
+While PSLD generates four diverse samples of lower quality, Non-Repuls RLSD tends to fill the four images with very similar solutions.
+On the other hand, when considering RLSD ($\gamma = 50$), the results are more diverse while maintaining high quality: in images 1 and 3, the woman has the left eye hidden, while none of the generated images with NonRepuls-RLSD show this.
+We defer to Appendix~\ref{app:rsd_algo} a more exhaustive analysis of diversity-quality trade off.